mskim9097/1800_202510_BBY18/README.md

 ## Contributors
 - **Minsu Kim** - Hello, my name is Minsu!
 I like to manage Git!
 Good teamwork!
-- **Aarushi Sharma** - Hi, I am BCIT CST Student, hopes to create a her won app.Fun fact- loves watching web series.
+- **Aarushi Sharma** - Hi, I am BCIT CST Student, hopes to create a her own app.Fun fact- loves watching web series.
 - **Shaz Uqaili** - BCIT CST Student with an interest for learning different programming to work in a variety of projects